-- > Kick-off meeting April 24 from 3:30-4:30pm - Meeting #1 May 14 from 2-3:30pm - > Meeting #2 June 11 from 2-3:30pm - Meeting #3 July 9 from 2-3:30pm - Meeting #4 August 6 from 2-3:30pm draft recommendations - > Meeting #5 September 10 from 2-3:30pm final recommendations - Meeting #6 October 8 from 2-3:30pm final report
+- > Kick-off meeting April 24 from 3:30-4:30pm - Meeting #1 May 14 from 2-3:30pm - Meeting #2 June 11 from 2-3:30pm - Meeting #3 July 9 from 2-3:30pm - > Meeting #4 August 6 from 2-3:30pm draft recommendations - > Meeting #5 September 10 from 2-3:30pm final recommendations - > Meeting #6 October 8 from 2-3:30pm final report

+Economic Recovery Task Force Timeline

+MAY JUNE JULY AUGUST SEPTEMBER OCTOBER

+Facilitate a Safe Re-Opening

+Reopening the economy safely is critical for business survival, employment and City budget.

+- · Sector outreach - Document & develop industry specific mitigations - · Coordinate creation of toolkits/sample plans for sectors - Develop policy ideas to address immediate challenges to reopening (i.e. access to PPE)

-Economic Recovery Task Force Timeline MAY JUNE JULY AUGUST S EPTEMBER OCTOBER Reopening the economy safely is critical for business survival, employment and City budget.• Coordin• Develop Focus on Building Resilience Into Interim Economy Short of a scientific breakthrough we expect COVID-19 to be an ongoing challenge.
-How can we build resilint our economy through the next 1-2 years?
-Long-Term Ideas COVID-19 will result in permanent changes to how we do business and how we utilize of spaces.
+Focus on Building Resilience Into Interim Economy

+Short of a scientific breakthrough we expect COVID-19 to be an ongoing challenge.
+How can we build resiliency into our economy through the next 1-2 years?

+- Continued outreach - Develop & analyze policy ideas to encourage resilience for organizations and people

+Long-Term Ideas

+COVID-19 will result in permanent changes to how we do business and how we utilize our spaces.
 It has also accelerated changes in the growth sectors in our economy.
-What do want to do to rebuild San Francisco better? build resiliency Deliverables: Continued outreach Develop &amp; analyze policy ideas to encourage resilience for organizations and people Deliverables:Continued outreacDevelop &amp; analyze encourage resilien and people
+What do we want to do to rebuild San Francisco better?

+- · Continued outreach - Develop & analyze policy ideas to encourage resilience for organizations and people